 Compute Partitions

-There are several different Slurm partitions for different purposes and having different characteristics.
-The partitions are collected into the following groups based on what they provide:
+There are several different Slurm partitions for different purposes that have different characteristics.
+The partitions are grouped into CPU and GPU partitions based on their purpose:

 Which partition to choose?